prchandr/Segway/README.md

 This project aims to revive the old segway made in 2010 by switching out the VEX Cortex that used to control the segway with a Raspberry Pi.
 The benefits of this are that the RasPi is significantly smaller, cheaper, easier to work with, and more compatible with accessories.
 We started the project with a steel frame for the segway, two old wheelchair motors and wheels, and two Victor 883 Motor Controllers for each motor.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 What things you need to install the software and how to install them

 ```
 motorSignals.ino is arduino code.
-Server.py is meant to be run on a raspberry pi
+Server.py is meant to be run on a Raspberry Pi
 ```

 ```
 To run it, simply compile the arduino code onto some arduino and run
 sudo python Server.py
 ```

-## Deployment
+## How it Works

-Add additional notes about how to deploy this on a live system

-## Built With
+The phone is mounted to the handlebar of the segway.
+With the phone connected to the Raspberry Pi's access point and Server.py running, use the app to send angle data to the RasPi.

-## Future Work
+## Future Improvement

 The segway can be improved by redoing the circuitry and replacing the current electrical components with newer parts.
+The constants for the PID have to be further tested and tuned.

 ## Authors